yagikiyoshi/QMMMscripts/terachem/readme.md

 1. terachem_01.inp
    Sample for minimization with macro/micro-iteration.
 2. terachem_02.inp
-   Sample for QM/MM-MD.
+   Sample for QM/MM-MD and Vib.
 RESP is turned off.
 3. terachem_03.inp
-   Sample for single point energy.
+   Sample for single point energy. (run = energy)
+4. terachem_04.inp
+   Sample to input the name of atoms. `atomname n` (`n` is the number of atoms) and the following `n`
+   lines give the name of atoms.
+This option is useful to specify custom basis sets for different
+   atoms; see Section 3.3.1 of the TeraChem manual for more details.
+5. terachem_05.inp
+   Sample to set the name of link hydrogen atoms. `linkHname Hx` sets the name of link hydrogen
+   to `Hx`.
+It is useful when using different basis sets for link hydrogen atoms.
+Note that
+   the name must start with `H`, so that TeraChem understands they are hydrogen atoms.